BenjaminBush/BenjaminBush.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I am a Data Scientist exploring applications of AI in the healthcare realm.
+I am a Data Scientist and Product Builder exploring applications of AI in the healthcare realm.

 Previously I was a Program Manager at Microsoft in the Bing Ads and Data Security & Privacy teams.